TheExistingOne/TheExistingOne.github.io/aog2040/markdown/AOG.md

 ## FDA
 ### Founded 6/30/1906
 ### Description
-The US Food and Drug administration.
+The US Food and Drug Administration.
 As they're responsible for approving mods, they've recieved the brunt of the AGA's lobbying.

 ## CDC
 ### Founded 7/1/1946
 ### Description
-The Center for Disease Control is responsible for managing diseases, including genetic diseases after that was delegated to them with the rise of Johnsons syndrome.
+The Center for Disease Control is responsible for managing diseases, including genetic diseases after that was delegated to them with the rise of Johnsons Syndrome.
 Despite attempting to remain uninfluenced, they too have fallen under the AGA's thumb.

 ## NeverMod
 ### Founded 6/15/2032